hashicorp/design-system/website/docs/components/form/super-select/partials/code/how-to-use.md

 1. `Form::SuperSelect::Single::Base` or `Form::SuperSelect::Multiple::Base`—the base component with just the Super Select control.
 In these instances, you will need to add your own label, helper text, and error messaging.
 2. `Form::SuperSelect::Single::Field` or `Form::SuperSelect::Multiple::Field`—the field parent component which includes the Super Select control, label, helper text, and error messaging (in a wrapping container).

 We recommend using the Field variation as it provides built-in accessibility functionality.
-Try to only use the Base variation for custom layouts or special use cases not otherwise covered.
+Use the Base variation for custom layouts or special use cases not otherwise covered.

 ### Field: Single-select